Cwarcup/personal-blog/data/blog/Data-Structures/1-data-structures-overview.md

 ---
-title: Getting Started with Data Structures
+title: Data Structures
-date: '2022-02-25'
+date: '2022-03-17'
-tags: ['Data Structures', 'classes']
+tags: ['react', 'context', 'redux']
-draft: true
+draft: false
-summary: Basic of data structures.
-Covers the syntax, implementation of classes, hoisting, instance and class methods.
+summary: 'Instead of "prop drilling" to pass around data, we can use react context API to pass around data'
 ---

 ## What do Data Structures Do?